Potluck Discussion: Angling Our Hoods, Reconsidering Long Thresholds, and Extreme Measures

 Trevor Connor 29:59

-They texted you back from the garage.
-I was still kitted up in the sweating when I sent that message.
-And I have a beautiful sunset picture that maybe we can use for this episode from last night.
-But my question is this, what extreme measures?
-Have you guys gone through to get training in?
-And at the end of the day or the end of the season?
-Was it worth it?
+I texted you back from the garage, I was still kitted up in the sweating when I sent that message and I have a beautiful sunset picture that maybe we can use for this episode from last night.
+But my question is this, what extreme measures have you guys gone through to get training in?
+And at the end of the day or the end of the season, was it worth it?
 Should you have gone to that measure?

 Grant Holicky 30:33

-thinking that you’re doing 900 watts for 20 minutes.
-Yeah,
+And thinking that you’re doing 900 watts for 20 minutes.

 Grant Holicky 31:03